 That's because Yeshua also knew that he possessed the power of an indestructible life.
 Though he was to die, he knew that he would rise again.
 Consider his words to a Jewish audience:

-“I lay down My life that I may take it again.
+"I lay down My life that I may take it again.
 No one has taken it away from Me, but I lay it down on My own initiative.
-I have authority to lay it down, and I have authority to take it up again ” (John 10:17b-18d).
+I have authority to lay it down, and I have authority to take it up again."
+(John 10:17-18)

 Conclusion: Confusion or Clarity?

 The book of Zechariah does not explicitly state that Messiah will come twice, yet we do see two pictures of the king, coming once as a man of peace and again as a conquering king.
-Without a doubt these passages should cause one to stop and think.
-Is it necessary to believe in two messiahs?
-Or is it possible that he came to live among us two thousand years ago and that he’ll come again to be enthroned as the victorious, reigning king?
+Without a doubt, these passages should cause one to stop and think.
+Is it necessary to believe in two Messiahs?
+Or is it possible that he came to live among us 2,000 ago and that he'll come again to be enthroned as the victorious, reigning king?

 In the third and final book of The Lord of the Rings, after a long, wearying battle, Aragorn finally takes up his throne.
 And Tolkien writes this scene wherein one of the hobbits encounters Gandalf, the wizard he thought had been vanquished: